ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## About
 The _Rose/Cylc_ workflow management tool consists of two components:

 * The [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) (pronounced ‘silk’) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA).
-Cylc is a workflow manager that automatically executes tasks according to the model's main cycle script `suite.rc`. _Cylc_ controls how the job will be run and manages the time steps of each model component.
+Cylc is a workflow manager that automatically executes tasks according to the model's configuration.
 It also monitors all tasks, reporting any errors that may occur.
 * The [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.
-Rose is a toolkit that can be used to view, edit, or run an ACCESS modelling suite.
+Rose is a toolkit that can be used to view, edit and run some of the [ACCESS models](/models/access_models).

 A set of tasks configured by _Rose_ to run with the _Cylc7_ engine is called a _suite_.
+Every _suite_ has a unique identifier called `suite-ID` in the form `u-LLNNN`, where `L` is a letter and N is a number (e.g., u-ab123).

 ## Prerequisites